SaulDoesCode/Crafter.js/README.md

 ```
 #### Models

-Crafter.js allows the creation of scoped models to manipulate your appVersion
+Crafter.js allows the creation of scoped models to manipulate your app,
 models execute after the page has loaded

 ```javascript